 Now, onto the tools that will let you transform your video to IGTV-ready.
-Keep in mind, because IGTV is so new, there aren’t many tools that designed support the format.
+Keep in mind, because it’s still relatively new, there aren’t many tools that designed support the format.

 FinalCut Pro X is an extremely popular editing tool that will let you easily resize your video.

 To get started, launch FinalCut Pro and create an Event to hold all your IGTV videos.
 To do so, navigate to File>New>Event.
-Enter the name you’d like (for example, IGTV) and click save.
+Enter the name you’d like and click save.

 Then, you’ll import your video by going to File>Import>Media.
 In the Devices section on the left side of the Media Import window, select your computer or the connected external storage device from which you want to import media.
 Use list view at the bottom of the window to navigate to a file or folder and select it.